 In Figures~\ref{fig:RQ1_twitter} and~\ref{fig:RQ1_Researchgate} we illustrate the performance of the model for two domains of special interest: \emph{twitter.com}, correctly identified as unreliable, and \emph{researchgate.net}, incorrectly identified as reliable.
 In the case of \emph{twitter.com}, despite being added/present frequently on articles (high $\Sigma CurrPerm_r$), it is soon removed by registered editors ($Proba( R_{end} )$ and also SelfPermanence, $\langle SelfPerm_d \rangle $ is low).
-In the case of \emph{researchgate.net}, most of the permanence features point to it being used as a reliable source.
-This points out that, although this domain is considered unreliable in the perennial source list because the platform does not perform fact-checking or peer reviewing and is considered a self-published source, the Wikipedia community often uses this domain as if it were reliable.
-In fact, this platform could be used as a way to provide an open-access link to peer-reviewed references when the official version is behind a paywall.
-Therefore, this specific example shows that our methodology could be used to identify cases where the use of domains is not in line with the established guidelines.
+For \emph{researchgate.net}, on the other hand, model and ground truth disagree: most of the permanence features indicate that it is used as a reliable source, while the domain is considered unreliable in the perennial source list because of being a self-publishing platform lacking editorial oversight or peer review.
+However, as our data points out, Wikipedia editors may still use it pragmatically, for example, to link to freely accessible versions of peer-reviewed papers that are otherwise behind paywalls.
+This example underscores the potential of our method to reveal discrepancies between Wikipedia’s formal sourcing guidelines and how editors apply them in practice, highlighting edge cases that may warrant further discussion or refinement in policy.